 What is Kaolin Powder?

-Kaolin powder is a naturally occurring clay mineral composed primarily of hydrated aluminum silicate.
-It is widely used due to fine particle size, high brightness, chemical inertness, and excellent dispersion properties.
+Kaolin powder is a naturally occurring clay mineral composed primarily of hydrated aluminum silicate (Al₂Si₂O₅(OH)₄).
+It is widely used across industries due to its:

 Key Properties of Kaolin Powder